-Google ads: effective, a little frustrating, businesses say
+Google ads: Effective, a little frustrating, businesses say

 Jeff Moriarty sees both sides.
 Moriarty, marketing director for his family's jewelry business, has handled its online ads for 20 years.
-With competition for the limited number of high-visibility ads intense, advertising costs are rising because "we all have to play their (Google's) game," he says.
+With competition for the limited number of high-visibility ads intense, advertising costs are rising because "we all have to play their [Google's] game," he said.

-But Moriarty has learned how to get results for Moriarty Gem Art, which has an online store and a physical location in Crown Point, Indiana.
-Along with buying ads, he uses the strategy known as search engine optimization to boost the company's visibility.
+But Moriarty has learned how to get results for Moriarty Gem Art, which has an online store and a physical location in Crown Point, Ind.
+Along with buying ads, he uses the strategy known as search-engine optimization to boost the company's visibility.

-"The good thing is our website does rank well in searches," he says.
+"The good thing is our website does rank well in searches," he said.
 "It offsets some of the costs we have through paid ads."

 But while Google's power and reach make it appealing to small businesses, those strengths may also be a problem, government officials say.
 The Justice Department, Federal Trade Commission and House Judiciary Committee are investigating possible antitrust issues at Google and other big tech companies.
-And earlier this month, officials of 48 states, Washington, D.C. and Puerto Rico said they're investigating Google's "potential monopolistic behavior."
+And earlier this month, officials of 48 states, Washington, D.C., and Puerto Rico said they are investigating Google's "potential monopolistic behavior."
 Several officials suggested the investigation included Google's search and advertising business.

 Companies that don't advertise can find themselves pushed lower down on a page of search results; Google gives priority to those who have paid enough to win a prime spot.

-"At this point, approximately 90% of our advertising dollars are spent with Google," says Smith, whose company, an online seller of the crustaceans and other food, is based in Natchitoches, Louisiana.
+"At this point, approximately 90% of our advertising dollars are spent with Google," said Smith, whose company, an online seller of the crustaceans and other food, is based in Natchitoches, La.

 The more a company bids for keywords, the higher its ads can place.
 However, companies can't see what others bid; they can only guess from the rankings.